Video-Guided Foley Sound Generation with Multimodal Controls: Related Work

 \paragraph{Audio-visual learning} Many works have focused on learning multimodal representations from audio-visual data.
 Some study {\em semantic correspondence} between sight and sound, \eg, learning common audio-visual associations~\cite{arandjelovic2017look,morgado2021audio,girdhar2023imagebind,asano2020labelling,lin2024siamese}, audio-visual sound localization~\cite{arandjelovic2018objects,hu2022mix,park2024can}, and audio-visual segmentation~\cite{zhou2023audio,liu2024audio}.
 Some investigate \textit{temporal correspondence} between audio and video~\cite{owens2018audio,chen2021audio,feng2023self,sun2023eventfulness,iashin2024synchformer,nugroho2023audio}, studying how sounds synchronize with visual events over time.
 Some explore \textit{spatial correspondence} between audio and visual data, particularly how sound conveys information about the spatial environment~\cite{chen2021structure,gao2020visualechoes,yang2020telling,chen2022sound,chen2023sound,majumder2023learning,chen2023everywhere,chen2024RAF}.
-Inspired by them, we propose a joint learning approach across three modalities—text, audio, and video—that enables flexible control over various aspects of generated audio.
+Inspired by them, we propose a joint learning approach across text, audio, and video modalities, enabling flexible control over various aspects of generated audio.

 \paragraph{Generative models for sound design} Foley sound design has traditionally relied on Foley artists to create synchronized sound effects using everyday objects or sound libraries~\cite{ament2014foley}.
 Recent text-to-audio models~\cite{evans2024fast,evans2024stable,majumder2024tango} give sound designers flexible control, allowing them to generate audio attributes directly from descriptive text.
 However, sound designers still need to manually synchronize the generated audio with the video.
 T-Foley~\cite{chung2024t} proposes to address this issue by guiding foley generation using temporal event features like the RMS of the waveform.
 Video-to-audio models~\cite{wang2024frieren,viertola2024temporally} generate synchronized audio but lack user control options. \citet{du2023conditional} introduces a conditional Foley task for generating soundtracks from additional video examples.
 Building on the work above, our model offers artists improved tools for generating synchronized audio with versatile controls using text, audio, and video.